Exploring WalkMe Alternatives & Competitors?

 Whatfix consistently receives higher ratings than WalkMe on review platforms like Capterra and G2, in categories ranging from customer support to ease of use to features and functionality.

-Here are a few reasons to choose Whatfix as your DAP:
+Here are a few additional reasons to choose Whatfix as your DAP:

 - Easy installation: While WalkMe installation requires some technical knowledge, starting with Whatfix is as simple as adding a browser extension.